JiaxuLou/JiaxuLou.github.io/_pages/about.md

 We analyze animated films in detail, connecting storylines with psychological theories.
 For instance, for the anime My Neighbor Totoro, we explored how the characters’ coping mechanisms and family relationships reflect children’s emotional resilience, providing insights into handling stress and anxiety.

 ![](/images/about_2.jpg)<br>
-*Sharing psychological implications of anime at the school cinema.*
+*Sharing the psychological implications of anime at the school cinema.*

 #### Review Writing & Publication
 Members collaboratively publish one review per month, highlighting how animation portrays themes such as resilience, grief, or identity.
 These reviews encourage open conversations about mental health in our school.